ksalango/Capstone-Project/README.md

 3. **Historical Data Processing and EDA:**
    - Clean and explore the historical dataset, ensuring alignment with hindcast data in terms of temporal features.
+   - Look at Distributions of wave power and other features.
+   - Build Working Data Frame.
+   - Preprocess data for Traditional Time Series Modelling:
+      - A forecast interval of one day will be used.
+      - Identify Gaps in historical and buoy data.
+      - Handle missing values appropriately.
+   - Preprocess data for other Time Series Modelling; Random Forest, Neural Networks:
+      - Feature Engineering
-   - Identify and incorporate additional relevant features for model testing.
+   - Identify and incorporate additional relevant features for all models.
-   - Build working Data Frame.

-4. **Baseline Model Development:**
+4. **Baseline and Model Development:**
-   - Build and train a baseline machine learning model, incorporating time series analysis techniques.
+   - Supervised Machine Learning:
+     - Linear Regression will be used as baseline model for Time Series.
+     - Traditional Time Series: Seasonal decomposition, SARIMA
+     - Random Forest
-   - Supervised, Regression.
+     - Neural Networks

 5. **Model Testing and Iteration:**
-   - Test model, evaluate performance.
+   - Test model(s), evaluate performance.
-   - Iteratively refine the model based on testing outcomes, incorporating feedback and insights.
+   - Iteratively refine the model(s) based on testing outcomes, incorporating feedback and insights.
    - Build alternative models.
    - Feature Engineer.